 Work out what’s best for you as a couple.
 If WhatsApp feels too stressful, especially if you’re waiting too long for a reply, look at other forms of communication.

 Don’t plan to chat when you’re both tired or you’re rushing off to work or other commitments either.
 Try to put dates in the diary where you know you have enough time to give them the communication they deserve.

 Try to think outside the box, too.
 Writing letters or emails may seem old school but it’s a great way to bring romance back into your relationship.
 Writing a letter gives you a chance for non-interrupted communication and the excitement of receiving one never gets old.

 Just because you’re away from each other doesn’t mean to say you can’t celebrate milestones and plan date nights.

-Thanks to modern technology we’re more connected than we’ve ever been, meaning you can feel as though you’re in the same room as someone when you’re not.
+Thanks to modern technology we’re more connected than ever, meaning you can feel as though you’re in the same room as someone when you’re not.
 So make use of Zoom or other video platforms to watch a movie together or share another experience.